Brandon Phillips

 Brandon Emil Phillips (born June 28, 1981) is an American former professional baseball second baseman.
 He played in Major League Baseball (MLB) for the Cleveland Indians, Cincinnati Reds, Atlanta Braves, Los Angeles Angels and Boston Red Sox.
-At 6 ft 0 in and 211 lb, Phillips batted and threw right-handed.
+At 6 ft and 211 lb, Phillips batted and threw right-handed.

-A native of Raleigh, North Carolina, Phillips was drafted by the Montreal Expos in 1999.
+Phillips was drafted by the Montreal Expos in 1999.
 In 2002, while in the minor leagues of the Montreal organization, he was traded to the Cleveland Indians.
 After making his major league debut that same year for the Indians, he spent several years moving back and forth between the Indians and the minor leagues.
 Phillips was traded to the Cincinnati Reds in 2006.
 After joining the Reds, Phillips developed into one of the best second basemen in baseball.
 In Cincinnati, he won four Rawlings Gold Glove Awards, one Silver Slugger Award, and was selected to three National League All-Star teams.
-He became the first player in MLB history to record two three-run home runs, seven RBIs, and two stolen bases in one game.
-Following this performance, the uniform and pair of cleats he wore during that game were put on display in the Baseball Hall of Fame.

 Early life

 Phillips' father, James Phillips, runs the Phillips Baseball Center in Pine Lake, Georgia.
-His sister is WNBA player Porsha Phillips of the San Antonio Silver Stars and his younger brother PJ Phillips is the manager of the Lexington Legends of the Atlantic League of Professional Baseball.
+His sister is former WNBA player Porsha Phillips and his younger brother PJ Phillips is a former manager of the Lexington Legends of the Atlantic League of Professional Baseball.
 His oldest brother, and first Phillips drafted to MLB, Jamil Phillips, currently owns and operates, Legacy Arena Baseballin Snellville, Georgia.

 Phillips attended Redan High School in Stone Mountain, Georgia, where he played basketball and baseball.
 His #7 at Redan was retired by the school in December 2003.
 He was the star baseball player at his high school.
 Phillips' favorite baseball player growing up was Cincinnati Reds shortstop Barry Larkin.

 Phillips was selected in the second round of the 1999 MLB draft by the Montreal Expos as a shortstop after signing a letter of intent to play both baseball and football at the University of Georgia.
 He instead signed with the Expos on June 21, 1999.